Privacy Settings

 Other Industry Applications of Video Analytics

-• Health Care: Video analytics can monitor patient safety, ensure hygiene protocols, manage visitor traffic, and detect unusual behavior or emergencies in real-time by enhancing both security and patient care.
+In medical environments, smart visual systems can monitor patient safety, enforce hygiene protocols, manage visitor flow, and detect unusual behavior or emergencies—contributing to both improved security and patient care.

 Different Use Cases of Video Analytics